North Carolina campus shooting leavs 2 dead, 4 injured

 Shortly after UNC Charlotte issued a campus lockdown, aerial shots from local television news outlets showed police officers running toward a building, while another view showed students running on a campus sidewalk.

-The Charlotte-Mecklenburg Police Department later said that the campus had been secured and that officers were going through buildings to let people who had sheltered in place know that it was safe.
+The Charlotte-Mecklenburg Police Department later said that the campus had been secured and that officers were going through buildings to let people who were hiding know that it was safe to come out.

-Spenser Gray, a junior, said she was in a campus building near where the shooting happened watching another student's presentation when they were alerted to the shooting.
+Spenser Gray, a junior, said she was watching another student's presentation in a nearby campus building when the alert about the shooting popped up on everyone's computer screens.

-"During his presentation which was on one of the campus computers, a popup came up ... that there was an active shooter," she said, adding that she immediately felt panic and worried the gunman could come to her classroom.
-"We had no idea where he was ... so we were just expecting them at any moment coming into the classroom."
+She said she panicked: "We had no idea where he was ... so we were just expecting them at any moment coming into the classroom."

 Susan Harden, an UNCC professor and Mecklenburg County Commissioner, was at home when she heard of the shooting.
 She went to a staging area, she said, to provide support.